bcarry/ska/docs/filters.rst

   .. tab-item :: python

     The ``Filter`` class offers a simple way to access the basic information of a filter.
-    It also contains a ``VOFilter`` attribute, which is `astropy.io.votable.tree.VOTableFile <http://docs.astropy.org/en/stable/api/astropy.io.votable.tree.VOTableFile.html>`_
+    It also contains a ``VOFilter`` attribute, which is a `astropy.io.votable.tree.VOTableFile <http://docs.astropy.org/en/stable/api/astropy.io.votable.tree.VOTableFile.html>`_
-    object, which contains all informations.
+    object, which contains all informations from the filter VOTable from the `SVO Filter Profile Service <http://svo2.cab.inta-csic.es/svo/theory/fps3/index.php>`_.

      .. code-block:: python